 A Student's Swing - The Bump Transition

-The concept of the transition has seen a lot of discussion on the Rotary Swing Forums as golfers try to understand what it is and how you time it, what the bump is, etc.
+The concept of the golf swing transition has seen a lot of discussion on the Rotary Swing Forums as golfers try to understand what it is and how you time it, what the bump is, and how it all fits together.

 We're going to take a few minutes today to discuss exactly what the bump is by reviewing a student's swing from the Members Vault.